 —Urban Development Institute of Australia, State of the Land, 2006.

 There is a genuine structural problem with housing affordability in Melbourne, but it is a distributional problem, not a land supply problem.
-Available evidence suggests on the one hand a concentration of demand for real estate in (mostly inner-city) locations with good local facilities and public transport access, and on the other a glut of unsold real estate in suburban locations that lack local facilities and where public transport is of a particularly poor standard.
-For example, in the first quarter of 2008, house prices in Ashburton (on the Alamein train line) increased by nearly 8%, while those in Hillside (an outer north western suburb with a handful of bus services) dropped by nearly 2%.
+The broad trend is toward on the one hand a concentration of demand for real estate in (mostly inner-city) locations with good local facilities and public transport access, and on the other a glut of unsold real estate in suburban locations that lack local facilities and where public transport is of a particularly poor standard.
+This can be seen even amid the strong overall increases of the last two decades.
+In the first quarter of 2008, for example, house prices in Ashburton (on the Alamein train line) increased by nearly 8%, while those in Hillside (an outer north western suburb with a handful of bus services) dropped by nearly 2%.

 This is a troubling scenario of a city divided.
 We will wind up with two Melbournes, one that is prosperous and well served with infrastructure and employment opportunities, versus a second one on the fringes which is dislocated with property prices that are far less buoyant.